Beauty and Design Matter to Your Happiness

 Two very different visions of happiness.

-If you’ve ever lived with a partner or roommate, though, you understand that this issue becomes tricker.
+If you’ve ever lived with a partner or roommate, though, you understand how tricky this issue becomes.
 It can feel all but impossible to decide on a unifying theme, color scheme, or even where the accent chair should go.
-This sometimes challenging reality is also an opportunity to better understand our loved ones and what their “selves” think is beautiful.
+This challenge is also an opportunity to better understand our loved ones and what their “selves” think is beautiful.
+The home you decorate together is a reflection of your fused needs and visions.

 “Have nothing in your houses that you do not know to be useful or believe to be beautiful.”

-In consciously organizing your home in a way that is useful and beautiful to you, you are discovering and reaffirming who you are.
-As a result, you create a sanctuary that provides happiness every time you rest there.
+When you organize your home to be useful and beautiful to you, you are discovering and reaffirming who you are.
+In doing so, you create a sanctuary that provides happiness and tranquility every time you rest there.
+No, it won’t solve the world’s problems, but it will create an atmosphere that clears your mind and gets you one step closer to doing so.

 Footnotes